dlikecoding/FileSystem/README.md

-Here's a concise and structured README.md for your filesystem project:

----

 # Basic File System Project (CSC415)

 A multi-phase group assignment in C focused on designing and implementing a functional filesystem on a virtual disk using Ubuntu Linux.